richhaar/genpass/README.md

 # genpass

 A Unix password generator, storing the encrypted passwords locally.
-Passwords are encrypted with Java's AES/CBC/PKCS5Padding mode via [lock-key "1.1.0"].
+Passwords are encrypted with Java's AES/CBC/PKCS5Padding mode via the `[lock-key "1.1.0"]` clojar.

 ## Installation